Friday, September 17, 2021

 My previous PET was a different isotope.

 I had a PET/CT last Friday.
-I HOT -- but only for about 24 hours!
+I was HOT -- but only for about 24 hours!
 I have a radiation detector, and the LED that normally blinks every couple of seconds -- or less -- was solid red (I kept the sound off, it would have been a constant buzz)!
 I was about three or four orders of magnitude above background (I took some pictures of the readings).
 This isotope has about a 50 minute half-life.
 So a lot of people would say I was "clean" after ten half-lives -- in this case then: By dinner time.

 But the best nuclear physicists I've met (and I've met dozens) prefer to speak of 20 half-lives.
 You could watch the numbers dropping every time I put the radiation detector up to my body in the same place.
 Blinking was also elevated if it was simply in the same room, but less and less the further from me the detector was placed, of course.